How to Choose a Commercial Loan Broker You Can Trust

-There are hundreds of local, national and online bank and non-bank lenders, but figuring out which ones are the best match for your business takes a lot of time and effort.
-This is where using a commercial loan broker can help save a business owner both time and money.
+There are thousands of local, national and online bank and non-bank lenders.
+Figuring out which ones are the best match for your business takes a lot of time and effort.
+That’s why many businesses use a commercial loan broker to find funding.
+Loan brokers can save a business both time and money.

-The trick is finding the right commercial loan broker for your business.
-Fancy websites are easy, experience can’t be faked.
-Check LinkedIn profiles and do your homework.
+Commercial Loan Broker Caveats: The trick is obviously finding the right commercial loan broker for your business.
+Fancy websites are easy, but knowledge & experience can’t be faked.
+Trust and character are extremely important.

 - Your broker should not take up front payments or fees.
 Brokers should be paid on success.

 - Your broker should have financial industry experience and understand the needs of businesses like yours.
-They should be creative and think out of the box.
+They should be creative, strategic and think out of the box.

 - Your broker should not try to sell you a specific financial product that may not fit your situation.
 (I see this fairly frequently.)
-Instead, the broker should listen to your story and discuss the pros and cons, and long term impact, of the different financing options that could apply to your situation.
+Instead, the broker should listen to your story and discuss the pros and cons – and long term impact – of ALL the different financing options that could apply to your situation.

 - A responsible broker will tell you if your deal is bankable and refer you to an appropriate commercial loan officer at one of the broker’s bank partners.

 - A trusted broker will select the right lender for your business, regardless of the size of the broker fee.
-They should care more about long-term relationships than a single fee.
+They will care more about long-term relationships than a single fee.

-- A good commercial loan broker will not take fees from the lender and from the borrower on the same deal.
+- A good commercial loan broker will not take fees from the lender and from the borrower on the same deal without full disclosure to both parties.

 - An experienced broker will be able to give you an indication of what financing terms and rates may be possible, what your chances are of receiving funding at the rate you desire, and will not mislead you or waste your time.

-- The best commercial loan brokers have strong personal relationships with a wide network of lenders in a variety of specialties and products – from private lenders, banks, family offices, etc..and are always developing new funding sources.
+- The best commercial loan brokers have strong personal relationships with a wide network of lenders in a variety of specialties and products – from private lenders, banks, family offices, etc. and are constantly developing new funding sources.

 - A good broker will know which lenders have an appetite for particular industries and credit situations and how aggressive they may be on rate, in order to present you with the lowest cost of funds.